MohamedLouayChatti/Reinforcement-Learning-PPO/README.md

 # **Reinforcement Learning with Unity ML-Agents**

 This project demonstrates the use of **Proximal Policy Optimization (PPO)** to train an agent in a Unity environment.
 The agent interacts with the environment, learns from rewards, and improves its behavior over time.
-Key highlights of the project include:

-- **Unity ML-Agents Integration**: The Unity environment is used to simulate a 3D world where the agent performs actions and receives rewards.
-- **Reinforcement Learning Algorithms**: PPO is implemented to train the agent effectively.
-- **Custom Reward System**: The reward system is designed to encourage desired behaviors such as collecting green spheres, avoiding red spheres, and preventing falls.
-- **Evaluation and Visualization**: The agent's performance is evaluated over multiple episodes, and results are visualized with trend lines to track progress.

-This project serves as a practical example of combining Unity simulations with TensorFlow-based reinforcement learning to solve complex tasks.

 ---